I Think I was Sexually Assaulted

 When can I seek additional confidential support?

-Counseling & Psychological Services are available to support you, listen to you and believe you.
+Counseling & Psychological Services is available to support you, listen to you and believe you.
 Safe@Weber Advocacy Services provides a confidential advocate Monday - Friday 8am-5pm.

 Counseling & Psychological Services: (801-626-6406) Hours: